Duck-and-Windmill/Seshat/README.md

 records (ex., Passport, School Transcript, Visa, ...) on the block chain.

 Privacy is a core concern on the Seshat platform.
-All records are encrypted so that only individuals you specify have access to them.
+All records are encrypted so that only the individuals you specify have access to them.

-Verifiability is also a prime value of Seshat.
+Verifiability is also a key value of Seshat.
 Certain types of documents (ex., SAT Scores, Drivers License, School Transcripts, ...) can only be uploaded by verified identities.
 This behavior is enforced by Etherium Smart contracts.
 And can be verified by inspecting GPG key signatures of uploaded data.